farofang/Data_Streaming_and_Realtime_Analytics/Week02/part2/README.md

 Here, we used the `--from-beginning` flag.
 Otherwise, by default, the consumer starts consuming at the end of topics and only receives new messages.

 If you have both of the above commands running in a different terminal then you should now be able to type messages into the producer terminal and see them appear in the consumer terminal.

-All the command line tools have additional options; running the command with no arguments will display detailed usage information for the options.

 ## Multi broker environment